 The Martyrdom of John and James in Papias

 In one fragment, Papias relates that John and James were killed by Jews.
-The reference to James as the brother of John is likely a later gloss (as, he argues, the reference to John as the “Theologian”—an epithet belonging to the Evangelist—is).
-Instead, the James Papias referred to was (he suggests) James the son of Alphaeus, whose martyrdom is placed in Jerusalem, in the reign of Claudius, in some sources.
-John and James may have been remembered together because they died at around the same time, in the same city.
+The reference to James as the brother of John is likely a later gloss (as the reference to John as the “Theologian”—an epithet belonging to the Evangelist—appears to be).

 The martyrologies are confused as to which James is remembered on the same day as John.
 Some make it the Zebedean James and others James the Just, but one martyrology (of Reichenau) identifies the James in question with James the son of Alphaeus.
 This less significant James may have been replaced in the other versions with the more significant ones.